emabee/rust-prolock/README.md

 ## UI

-ProLock has a UI to manage the data conveniently.
+ProLock provides a UI to manage the data conveniently.
+The UI is written in rust, with the `egui` framework.
 It supports currently two languages, English and German; other languages can easily be added.

 ## File access